Yes, Taylor Swift is at the Ravens game

-As The Baltimore Ravens prepare to take on the Kansas City Chiefs in the AFC Championship game, celebrities and VIPS flocked to M&T Bank Stadium.
+As the Baltimore Ravens prepared to take on the Kansas City Chiefs in the AFC championship game, celebrities and VIPs flocked to M&T Bank Stadium.

 Maryland Gov. Wes Moore has been a loud and proud Ravens fan for the entire season, but Sunday may be the first time he stopped to shotgun a beer with tailgating fans.

-The governor also found time to pose with the legendary Ray Lewis, a former linebacker from the team’s inaugural season.
+The governor also found time to pose with the legendary Ray Lewis, a Hall of Fame linebacker from the team’s inaugural season.
+Moore wasn’t the only Maryland politico in attendance.
+Baltimore County Executive Johnny Olszewski Jr. posted from the stadium, celebrating the apparent lack of Kansas City fans.

-And of course, Taylor Swift is in attendance at the game.
+And, of course, Taylor Swift is in attendance.
+She’s been a staple at Chiefs games for weeks as she’s traveled to support her boyfriend, tight end Travis Kelce.
 She was seen at the Bank just before 2 p.m. in a box with pal Keleigh Teller and Brittany Mahomes, the wife of Chiefs quarterback Patrick Mahomes.
-Despite the memes, it doesn’t appear that Swift spent any time in Towson, riding a dirt bike or posing with the Domino Sugar sign.
+Despite the memes, it doesn’t appear that Swift spent any time in Towson, riding a dirt bike or posing with the Domino Sugars sign.

 Baltimore Mayor Brandon Scott found Kansas City Mayor Quinton Lucas and posed for a friendly photo — though we know Scott is pulling hard for the Ravens.